flipperdevices/flipperzero-firmware/README.md

 ![Pointer ON/OFF toggle](screenshots/7-pointer_on_off_toggle.png)

-The pointer is useful to line up the rangefinder on a short distance target.
+The pointer is useful to train the rangefinder on a short distance target.

 ### LRF information